prettygood236/prettygood236.github.io/_posts/Data Structures and Algorithms/2022-02-01-implementation.md

 ### 2.1 Problem : Left, Right, Up, Down
 ---

-Traveler A stands on a square space of size N × N. This space is divided into squares of size 1 × 1. <br>
+Traveler A stands on a square space of size N × N. This space is divided into squares of size 1 × 1. <br/>
-The upper-left coordinate corresponds to (1, 1), and the lower-right coordinate corresponds to (N, N). <br>
+The upper-left coordinate corresponds to (1, 1), and the lower-right coordinate corresponds to (N, N). <br/>
 Traveler A can move up, down, left and right, and the starting coordinate is always (1, 1).
 In front of us is a plan with traveler A's plans to move.

 In the plan, one letter of L, R, U, and D is repeatedly written on one line based on space.
 The meaning of each character is as follows.

-L: move one space to the left <br>
+L: move one space to the left <br/>
-R: move one space to the right <br>
+R: move one space to the right <br/>
-U: move up one space <br>
+U: move up one space <br/>
-D: move down one space <br>
+D: move down one space <br/>

-In this case, the movement of traveler A outside the square space of size N × N is ignored. <br>
+In this case, the movement of traveler A outside the square space of size N × N is ignored. <br/>
-For example, if L or U is encountered at position (1, 1), it is ignored. <br>
+For example, if L or U is encountered at position (1, 1), it is ignored. <br/>

 ![left-right-up-down_example](/assets/img/coding-test/left-right-up-down_example.png)
 the map and plan for N = 5